13.1. Norms

 DESCRIPTION

-The Frobenius norm is similar to the l_2 vector norm in that it is the square root of the sum of the squared elements.
-It is also can be found from the singular values.
+The Frobenius norm is similar to the \(l_2\) vector norm.
+It is the square root of the sum of the squared elements.
+It can also be found from the singular values.

 MATLAB EXAMPLE